Back • Return Home

 Conclusion

-Computers are so ubiquitous that it can be helpful to develop some level of "computer literacy", and if we take the time to learn some simple programming skills, we can get so much more out of our computer use.
+Computers are so ubiquitous that it can be helpful to develop some level of "computer literacy".
+If we take the time to learn some simple programming skills, we can get so much more out of our computer use.
 Computers are incredibly powerful machines.
-We sincerely hope that this article has assisted you in tapping into that power in a way that is both interesting and enjoyable for you.
+We sincerely hope that this article has assisted you in tapping into that power in a way that is interesting and enjoyable for you.

 Thank you for reading! ❤️